North is Community. Collaboration. Support.

 All first-year students participate in this semester-long program that starts with a shared reading during summer on themes such as diversity and inclusion and working through challenges.
 Exhibits, talks, and other related programming are scheduled all semester.
 You’ll have opportunities to share your thoughts on important issues in the supportive space of small groups.
 It’s a powerful way to immerse yourself in NVU’s mission and deepen connections to your peers.

 Expand your horizons by attending a range of campus events.
 You’ll earn academic credit for attending fun, diverse campus programs, such as films, lectures, performances, athletics events, and art exhibits.
-For this required year-long course with no set meeting time, you’ll be exposed to new concepts and interests with topics that in some cases support the Common Reading Initiative.
+Learn more about Creative Audience.

 Cosmetics, songwriting, math puzzles, community-building, New Orleans culture — those are some recent topics of our First-Year Seminars.
 You choose which three-credit class you take from our wide-ranging, interdisciplinary mix.